psychemedia/island-storynotes/carus-wilson/10-a-picture-of-newport.md

 Mr. PINNOCK said the parties who occupied these premises were the parties who were driven out of Cowes for similar offences.

 Mr. ESTCOURT bore testimony to the nuisance created in Paradise Bow.
-If the same offences were permitted in the Adam and Eve, they were bound to deal with it in a proper manner ; but it was also proper to make a bye-law to prevent it in private houses.
+If the same offences were permitted in the Adam and Eve, they were bound to deal with it in a proper manner; but it was also proper to make a bye-law to prevent it in private houses.

 Mr. PRING said they would never hear of any complaint being made against the Adam and Eve, therefore no bye-law would apply to that house.